-For economical eating, the top round roast offers a lot for a relatively small price.
+For economical eating, a top round roast offers a lot for a relatively small price.
 It has great flavor and is nice and juicy if not overcooked.

 Top round is also one of the leanest cuts of beef you can get, so it's great if you're watching the calories and saturated fat going into your diet.

-For this cut of beef to be nice and juicy, it needs to be cooked no more than to medium doneness.
-Cooked any further, the round roast will become dry and chewy.
+For this cut of beef to be nice and juicy, it needs to be cooked no more than to medium doneness, and it's best when cooked to medium-rare.
+Cooked any further, the roast will become dry and chewy.

 This recipe makes a tasty Italian style roast beef.

 Combine the dry ingredients with the wine, and marinate the roast in the mixture for 2 to 3 days.
 A freezer storage bag is the perfect container for marinating smaller cuts of meat.
 Turn the meat several times a day to ensure that all sides are equally flavored.
 When the marinating time is up, pat the surface of the roast with a paper towel to remove the excess marinade before grilling.

 Preheat your grill to medium, about 300 degrees, and set it up for indirect cooking.
 Cook the roast to your desired level of doneness, but not over medium.
 This cut of beef is most tender when cooked to rare or medium-rare, or 135˚ Fahrenheit.

 |Rare||130ºF||Remove at 120-125ºF|

 |Medium||150ºF||Remove at 140-145ºF|